Sima Qian: As Han court official

-The Li Ling affair
+Li Ling affair

 In 99 BC, Sima became embroiled in the Li Ling affair, where Li Ling and Li Guangli, two military officers who led a campaign against the Xiongnu in the north, were defeated and taken captive.
 Emperor Wu attributed the defeat to Li Ling, with all government officials subsequently condemning him for it.
 Sima was the only person to defend Li Ling, who had never been his friend but whom he respected.
 Emperor Wu interpreted Sima's defence of Li as an attack on his brother-in-law, Li Guangli, who had also fought against the Xiongnu without much success, and sentenced Sima to death.
 At that time, execution could be commuted either by money or castration.
-Since Sima did not have enough money to atone his "crime", he chose the latter and was then thrown into prison, where he endured three years.
+Since Sima did not have enough money to atone for his "crime", he chose the latter and was then thrown into prison, where he endured three years.
 He described his pain thus: "When you see the jailer you abjectly touch the ground with your forehead.
 At the mere sight of his underlings you are seized with terror ...
 Such ignominy can never be wiped away."
 Sima called his castration "the worst of all punishments".

 In 96 BC, on his release from prison, Sima chose to live on as a palace eunuch to complete his histories, rather than commit suicide as was expected of a gentleman-scholar who had been disgraced by being castrated.
 As Sima Qian himself explained in his Letter to Ren An: